RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 11.md

 In the last week she had managed to establish a reliable routine coasting on Brun and Debug's schedule.
 She would wake up late in the morning, and if it was a weekday she would do her own job.
 During the day when they had time, Bug would drop by and check on them.
 If the day was going poorly, and recently even if it had been going well, she would ask Bug for a 'Treat' and be rewarded for her honesty.
 Then once their shift ended both her and Bug would be free to and spend some time lounging about in Trouble's room.
 This would be when she worked up the courage to vent and talk about her past.
 Once Brun's shift had properly started, they'd come by too, and if Bug had stuck around, they'd all eat dinner together.
 Then if Brun had tasks that involved a lot of walking around the hotel, they'd come and collect Trouble from her room and they'd chat as they worked.
 At some point late at night Trouble would retire back to their room and the whole schedule would repeat.

 While they had essentially swapped one prison for another, as Trouble didn't feel safe leaving the hotel, she had a lot further to wander and more people to talk to.
-She hadn't thought that all it would take to feel safe was two people caring about her, but she couldn't argue with the results.
+She hadn't thought that all it would take to feel safe was just two people caring about her, but she couldn't argue with the results.

 One thing she currently didn't have the confidence to do though, was ask Bug and Brun for another sleepover.
 That had really been the turning point in her recovery, and she was confident that if she got several more of those: that would fix her.
 All the myriad problems wrong with her, just several restful nights in the arms of her favorite people would absolve her of her flaws.